By Eric | Updated May 26, 2024

 Map

-2. Take a short hike to the champagne spa at Boat Harbour
+Step 2: Take a short hike to Reach the Champagne Spa

 Here, there’s a trail leading to the whale watch lookout.
 The whale watch lookout is on a bluff at Boat Harbour.
 There are three concrete pillars at whale watch tower area.
 These pillars are to sit on to view whales during whale migration season (read below for more about observing whales in Boat Harbour).